getappmap/appmap-ruby/README.md

 end
 ```

-2. Download and unpack the [AppLand browser extension](https://github.com/applandinc/appland-browser-extension).
+2. (optional) Download and unpack the [AppLand browser extension](https://github.com/applandinc/appland-browser-extension).
 Install into Chrome using `chrome://extensions/`.
 Turn on "Developer Mode" and then load the extension using the "Load unpacked" button.

 3. Start your Rails application server.
 For example: